guicho271828/trivia/optima.level2.md

-(asdf:defsystem :optima
-  :description "Optimized Pattern Matching Library" :long-description "optima is a very fast pattern matching library which uses optimizing techniques widely used in a functional programming world.
+optima is a very fast pattern matching library which uses optimizing techniques widely used in a functional programming world.
 See the following references for more detail: